Friday 23 May 1941

-German Government: The Economic Staff, East, Agricultural Group, part of Hermann Goering's economic apparatus, renders a top secret report in preparation for Operation Barbarossa.
-It contains a set of policy directives for economic exploitation of Soviet agriculture.
+German Government: The Economic Staff, East, Agricultural Group, part of Hermann Goering's economic apparatus, renders a top-secret report in preparation for Operation Barbarossa.
+It contains a set of policy directives for the economic exploitation of Soviet agriculture.
 The gist of the directives is to turn agricultural regions of the (conquered) Soviet Union into industry-free zones so that food production for the benefit of the Reich is maximized.
 The death of uncounted Soviet citizens from starvation due to diversion of food to the Reich is accepted as inevitable.

 |USS Trippe (DD-403) at the Boston Navy Yard, 23 May 1941.|

 ameliorations of the consequences of defeat and of the conditions of the armistice. . . .
 It is necessary for her to choose between life and death.
 The Marshal [Petain] and the Government have chosen life.This continues the slow drift of the Vichy French government toward outright collaboration with the occupying Germans.

 Norwegian Homefront: The Norway Theater Strike continues after a vote of directors and actors in Oslo.
 This is despite the German threats of reprisals.